Haverford College invites applications to our available full-time,

 - Kneeling (to maintain upper body in erect position while

-resting knees on ground):Never
+resting knees on ground):Up to three hours

 - Climbing (to ascend or descent heights using ladders,

 - Twisting (to rotate upper body while feet remain

 - Driving (operating a motor vehicle, crane, tractor,

 - Exposure Limitation (i.e., cold water, dust, gas, fumes,